 The rooms listed below are primarily intended as locations for academic and department events for use by History of Art & Architecture faculty and graduate students, and undergraduate student organizations for single-use meetings/events/exams or repeating group meetings by HAA students.
-Any ongoing, curricular-related scheduling should be directed to the Graduate Program Manager.
+Any ongoing, curricular-related scheduling should be directed to the Graduate Program Manager, email@example.com .
 These rooms are not available for use by nonacademic units or community groups.

 Rooms 1341, 1332, 2324 and 2622 are equipped with:

-- a podium containing a Mac Mini computer, wireless keyboard and mouse, a Blu-ray player, and USB ports
+- a podium containing a Mac Mini computer, wireless keyboard and mouse, a Blu-ray player, and HDMI and USB ports

 - dimmable lights

-Room 1341 is used for instruction of large lower and upper division classes of up to 60 students with high quality image projection and sound, a large mobile whiteboard, and chalkboards along two walls.
+Room 1341 is used primarily for instruction of large lower and upper division classes of up to 60 students.
+The room has high quality image projection and sound, a large mobile whiteboard, and chalkboards along two walls.
 Seating is movable chairs with desk arms.

-Room 1332 is used for seminars (5-30 students) and for discussion groups.
+Room 1332 is used for seminars (5-30 students), survey discussion sections, and departmental events.
 The room can be configured to accommodate up to 30 (with tables and chairs) or 50 (chairs only).
 There are two options for projection: an interactive short-throw projector and projection wall, or dual TV monitors.
-The room also has a rolling dry-erase board.
+The room also has a large mobile whiteboard.

-The Image Resource Center (IRC) offers a variety of course-related spaces and services:
+The Image Resource Center (IRC) offers a variety of course- and research-related resources:

-- The Center for Object-Based Research and Learning (COBRAL): used to support museum studies, architectural history, and other courses focused on learning through the study of materials.
-The room can accommodate up to 30 students, with ample mobile surfaces, and shelving for display.
-There is an adjoining temperature-controlled room for safe storage of borrowed materials, and both spaces are monitored by security cameras and alarms.
+- The Center for Object-Based Research and Learning (COBRAL): used to support museum studies, architectural history, and other courses focused on learning through the study of objects and materials.
+The room can accommodate up to 30 students, with ample mobile surfaces and shelving for display.
+There is an adjoining temperature-controlled room for safe storage of borrowed objects, and both spaces are monitored by security cameras and alarms.

-Reservations can be scheduled only during IRC business hours.
+Reservations can be scheduled only during business hours.

-If you are interested in reserving a department space, please use the History of Art & Architecture Room Reservations form to review department policies and submit a request.
+If you are interested in reserving a department space or resource, please use the History of Art & Architecture Room Reservations form to review department policies and submit a request.